Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-Same finding from multiple runs shouldn’t mean duplicate rows; we add a fingerprint, upsert by it, and give findings a confidence score.
+Task:- Same finding from multiple runs shouldn’t mean duplicate rows; we add a fingerprint, upsert by it, and give findings a confidence score.

 - A fingerprint defined as `(rule_id, target_url, optional selector, evidence_digest)` with a unique DB index backing it.
 - Idempotent submission that upserts by fingerprint, so new evidence attaches to an existing Finding instead of creating a duplicate.